bezysoftware/netstr/README.md

 Optionally you can also set following variables:
  * NETSTR_PORT - port on which the relay will be accessible (default 8080)
  * NETSTR_ENVIRONMENT - will be used to name the compose instance (default 'prod')
+ * NETSTR_ENVIRONMENT_LONG - will be used inside the application to load specific configuration (default 'Production')

 ### Deploying to Azure